Starting Primary School (Year 1)

 Starting Senior College (Year 11)

-Year 11 brings together pupils from MGS, the Christian Education Network, Home Schooling and various other schools to engage in the new academic challenge of the National Certificate of Educational Achievement (NCEA).
-In their first year of Senior College, pupils focus on establishing an effective work ethic that aspires to the school’s high expectations and encourages pupils toward personal excellence in all of their endeavours.
+Year 11 brings together students from MGS, the Christian Education Network, Home Schooling and various other schools to engage in the new academic challenge of the National Certificate of Educational Achievement (NCEA).
+In their first year of Senior College, students focus on establishing an effective work ethic that aspires to the school’s high expectations and encourages students toward personal excellence in all of their endeavours.

-An extensive Pastoral structure wraps around pupils and provides on-going nurture, guidance and support throughout the 3 years of Senior College.
-This includes the Vertical Group (a mix of Y11-13 pupils), 2 Deans per Year Level, Head and Assistant Head of Senior College, Careers and Guidance counsellors.
+An extensive Pastoral structure wraps around students and provides on-going nurture, guidance and support throughout the 3 years of Senior College.
+This includes the Vertical Group (a mix of Y11-13 students), two Deans per Year Level, Head and Assistant Head of Senior College, Careers and Guidance counsellors.